nl-design-system/theme-wizard/README.md

 ## Install prerequisites

-You need to have the following tools installed to run Storybook locally:
+You need to have the following tools installed to run Theme Wizard locally:

 - Git
 - [Node.js and npm](https://nodejs.org/en/)